Amputation Accident FAQs

 - Determine that the patient is breathing, calm, and comfortable.
 Be extremely careful with the head and neck so as not to cause any further injuries;

 - As best as is possible, control the injured party’s bleeding by wrapping the injury with a bandage, cloth, or sterile medical dressing; and

 - In the event of loss of limb, wrap the severed limb in a moist cloth and place it into a water-tight container such as a plastic bag or Tupperware.
 If possible, use ice packs, never ice, to help preserve the limb while it is transported to the hospital.

 Once necessary medical treatment has been administered, your next steps as either the injured party or as a loved one are to attain legal representation.
-Every day Jed Dietrich, Esq., a distinguished member of the Million Dollar Advocates Forum, and his top rated team of Buffalo, New York amputation accident attorneys strive to provide the highest level of injury service.
+Every day Jed Dietrich, Esq., a distinguished member of the Multi-Million Dollar Advocates Forum, and his top rated team of Buffalo, New York amputation accident attorneys strive to provide the highest level of injury service.
 Do not delay!
 Call us today at 716-839-3939.